 Almost all legitimate lenders work that way:

-Are there any exception from that?
+Is there any exception to that?

 Almost all credit card issuers and credit unions perform hard credit pull.

 Be careful with that.

 Most lenders that perform only soft credit pull should list that on their sites.
 They love to post this notification close to their application form.
 Here is how they look like:

 If you see something like that, you are good to go.

 When you only visit sites and put your details, which means completing the application forms, a hard inquiry shouldn’t be performed.
 Don’t worry about that.
 A hard inquiry should be performed after you have been approved and agree to get the loan.